chanhee-luke/Mewthree/README.md

 - pandas==0.23.4
 - numpy==1.16.2

-### Install Dependencies & Set up Runtime Environment
+### Install Dependencies

 `make install`

-This command creates a new Python virtualenv called **milestone1** and performs pip install of all requirements
+Performs pip install of all requirements

-### Running the bot
+### Set up Runtime Environment and Running the Bot

+`make build`

+Creates a Python virtualenv and runs the bot

+### Testing the Bot

-0. This assumes above step is ran
+0. This dependencies are all installed
 1. Create an acount on the [pokemonshowdown.com](pokemonshowdown.com) website
 2. Edit the .env file on the repository and set `PS_USERNAME` and `PS_PASSWORD` to the created username and password
 3. Log in to the game website